MarlonKr/ReportGPT/README.md

 ## Ideas and TODO's
+- [ ] Provide user interface
+- [ ] Host via Flask
 - [ ] Implement redundancy check for crawling and refining processes
-- [ ] Allow multiple PDF reports to be merged into a single report
+- [ ] Give option to merge multiple PDF reports into a single report
-- [ ] Incorporate missed answers iteratively
+- [ ] Incorporate missed answers iteratively for better precision
-- [ ] Translate user input (if not in English)
+- [ ] Translate user input (if not in English) for coherency
 - [ ] Report output translation (if needed)